ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_bt_plugin.md

 For BT action nodes that do *not* utilize ROS 2 action interfaces, use the `BT::ActionNodeBase` base class itself.

 The `BTActionNode` class provides 5 virtual methods to use, in addition to the information provided in the constructor.
-Let’s learn more about the methods needed to write a BT action plugin.
+Let's learn more about the methods needed to write a BT action plugin.

 <div class="center-table" markdown>